keptn/keptn.github.io/content/docs/0.2.0/CLI/setup-cli/index.md

     type: Opaque
     ```

-1. Take the encoded API token - it is the value from the key `keptn-api-token`, in this case `abcdefghijkladfaea` and save it in a text file, e.g., `keptn-api-token-base64.txt`
+1. Take the encoded API token - it is the value from the key `keptn-api-token` (in this example, it is `abcdefghijkladfaea`) and save it in a text file, e.g., `keptn-api-token-base64.txt`

 1. Decode the file